Creating To-Do Lists In WordPress

 Description

-This WordPress plugin lets you easily add to do lists to a WordPress site.
+This WordPress plugin lets you easily add a to-do list to WordPress.

 Plugin Features

-You can set up the plugin with private to do lists for individual users, to have all users share the same to do list, or to have a master list with individual item completions.
+You can set up the plugin to have private to-do lists for each user, to have all users share a to do list, or to have a master list with individual completion of items.

-The shared to-do list has a variety of settings available.
-You can assign to-do items to specific users (this includes a setting to email a new to do item to the user) and optionally to have assigned items only seen by that user.
-You can also assign different permission levels to different users based on user roles.
-There are also settings to show deadline and progress fields.
-Category support is included as well as front-end administration.
+The shared to do list option has a variety of settings available.
+You can delegate to-do items to specific users (this includes emailing new to do items to the user) and optionally to have those items be viewable by that user.
+You can also assign different permission levels to different users.
+There are also settings available to enable the display of deadline and progress fields.
+Category support is included as well in the front-end administration.

-A new menu item is added to the backend to manage your lists and the to-do list can also display on a dashboard widget.
+A new menu item is added to the backend to help you manage your list and your to do list can also display on the dashboard widget.

-A sidebar widget is also available as shortcode to display the to do list items on your blog.
-There are two shortcodes for front-end list administration.
-Category management is accessed via the back-end.
+A sidebar widget is available as well as short code to display the to-do list items on your blog.
+There are 2 shortcodes for front-end administration of the list.
+Management of categories is accessible via the back-end admin section.

-If you plan to run a multi-author site you can use this plugin to create custom to do lists for your post planners if you also download the developer’s premium plugin, Post Planner.
+If you plan to set up a multi-author blog you can use this plugin to create custom to do lists for your post editors if you also use a copy of the Post Planner plugin from the same developer.

-From your WordPress dashboard, click on Plugins > Add New …
+Inside your site’s administration section, scroll down the menu and click on Plugins > Add New …

 Locate the entry in the Search Results section and click Install Now …